orbitalwitness/tech-task/README.md

 ]
 ```

-It has 2 pages: titles and favorites.
-Each of them is selectable through sidebar navigation.
+It has a single page: titles.

 ## Titles page